Forensic Science Experts for Court

 Written by: Alan Baker 24th November, 2022

-Among young people, nitrous oxide has become one of the most abused substances in England and Wales.
+Among young people, nitrous oxide, also known as, laughing gas has become one of the most abused substances in England and Wales.
 The 2019/20 Crime Survey for England and Wales indicated that 2.4 % of adults aged 16 to 59 years and 8.7 % of 16- to 24-year-olds reported using nitrous oxide.
-This is equivalent to around 796 000 and 549…
+This is equivalent…

 Written by: Alan Baker 15th November, 2022

 Bericon Forensics were pleased to be able to offer rapid assistance to one of our best customers.
-We were requested to compare marks found on the victim’s head and body with footwear associated with Mr Haines.
-Timeline of Bericon’s involvement with this case… 21/10 – Enquiry received 21/10 – Quote sent out to…
+We were requested to compare marks found on the victim’s head and body with footwear associated with the defendant.
+Timeline of Bericon’s involvement with this case… 21/10 – Enquiry received 21/10 – Quote sent out to solicitors…

 Written by: Alan Baker 14th November, 2022